Crown Colony of Sarawak: Culture

-On 8 June 1954, Radio Sarawak was set up with the technical assistance from BBC.
+On 8 June 1954, Radio Sarawak was set up with the technical assistance from the BBC.
 The broadcasting service had four sections: Malay, Iban, Chinese, and English.
 The Iban section was broadcast from 7 pm to 8 pm daily, covering news, farming, animal husbandry, Iban folklore and epics.
 In 1958, School Broadcasting Service was set up under the Colombo Plan.
 English lessons began in 1959.
-Radio sets were distributed to primary schools for pupils to learn their English language.
+Radio sets were distributed to primary schools for pupils to learn the English language.
 In 1960s, there were 467 participating schools in Sarawak with 850 teachers attended 11 training courses.
 With the formation of Malaysia in 1963, Radio Sarawak was renamed as Radio Malaysia Sarawak.

 The colonial government recognised that British education and indigenous culture was influencing a new generation of Iban teachers.
-Thus, on 15 September 1958, the Borneo Literature Bureau was inaugurated with a charter to nurture and encourage local literature while also supporting the government in its release of documentation, particularly in technical and instructional manuscripts that were to be distributed to the indigenous peoples of Sarawak and Sabah.
-As well as indigenous languages, documents would also be published in English, Chinese and Malay.
+Thus, on 15 September 1958, the Borneo Literature Bureau (BLB) was inaugurated with a charter to nurture and encourage local literature while also supporting the government in its release of documentation, particularly in technical and instructional manuscripts that were to be distributed to the indigenous peoples of Sarawak and Sabah.
+As well as indigenous languages, documents were published in English, Chinese and Malay.
+The BLB published a total of 191 issues of "Dolphin" magazines from November 1961 to September 1977, targeting upper primary and secondary school students, in order to provide alternative reading materials after banning the leftist literature during the Sarawak Communist Insurgency.

-After the war, artists in Sarawak especially in Kuching area chose gentle themes and social wellbeing as their drawing subjects such as scenery and nature, and indigenous characteristics such as cock fighting and traditional dances.
+After the war, artists in Sarawak especially in Kuching area chose gentle themes and social wellbeing as their drawing subjects such as scenery and nature, and indigenous characteristics such as cockfighting and traditional dances.